-- Includes the value of fringe benefits and other allowances. - In respect of 2017 - 3.
-In accordance with the requirements of Accounting Standards, remuneration includes a proportion of the fair value of equity compensation granted or outstanding during the year (i.e. options granted under the LTI programme that remained unvested as at 31 December 2017).
+1. Includes the value of fringe benefits and other allowances.

+2. In respect of 2018.

+3. In accordance with the requirements of Accounting Standards, remuneration includes a proportion of the fair value of equity compensation granted or outstanding during the year (i.e. options granted under the LTI programme that remained unvested as at 31 December 2018).
 The fair value of equity instruments is determined at the grant date and is progressively allocated over the vesting period.
 The amount included as remuneration is not necessarily related to or indicative of the benefit (if any) that senior executives may ultimately realise should the equity instruments vest.
 The fair value of the options at the date of their grant has been determined in accordance with AASB 2 Share-based Payments.
-All options granted under the LTI programme are equity settled. - 4.
-Ceased as General Manager Project F on 31 August 2017. - 5.
-Commenced as General Manager Operations Project F on 15 November 2017. - 6.
-N Ishmetov, Alternate to T Sitdekov, received no remuneration for the year ended 31 December 2017.
+All options granted under the LTI programme are equity settled.